I-can-do-fourier/EasyBot/README.md

 - Runs guarded local commands without shell injection risk
 - Keeps room for future ACP and non-ACP modes

-## Why the first HTTP server uses the Go standard library

-I chose `net/http` for the initial implementation:

-- smallest dependency surface
-- easier to audit
-- enough for a JSON API right now
-- simple to replace with `chi` or `gin` later if you want richer middleware

-If you want, I can switch the HTTP layer to `chi` next.

 ## Security model